tmwarchitecture/Tabl_/README.md

 * Selecting objects based on object property.
 * Examining large amounts of geometry.
 * Extracting object information.

-## Installation

-Run the `.rhi` file.
-You must have Rhino installed on your machine.
-To remove Tabl_ on a Windows machine, close Rhino first.
-Then go to "C:\Users\YOURNAME\AppData\Roaming\McNeel\Rhinoceros\7.0\Plug-ins\" and remove the Tabl_ folder.
-Restart Rhino and it will be unintalled.

 ## Starter Guide